Tibás: Demographics

+Tibás had an estimated population of 74,592 people in 2022, up from 64,842 at the time of the 2011 census.

+Tibás had a Human Development Index of 0.766 in 2022.

 Tibás includes both industrial and residential neighborhoods and is home of a popular football team in Costa Rica, Deportivo Saprissa and its stadium Estadio Ricardo Saprissa.

 Transportation

 Road transportation

 The canton is covered by the following road routes:

 Rail transportation

 The Interurbano Line operated by Incofer goes through this canton.